fokaefs/fokaefs.github.io/research/posts/pdf.md

    * A copy of the most recent version of their CV or Resume.
    * A copy of the transcripts of their undergraduate and master studies.
-   * The aforementioned documents are also required by the EECS application process for the PhD program (along with a statement of purpose).
-The candidate student is highly encouraged to complete the EECS application in parallel to contacting the professor.
-More information about the EECS application can be found here: <https://lassonde.yorku.ca/eecs/academics/graduate/future-students/#phd>
+   * A motivation letter highlighting the fitness of the candidate on the project, or the general area of DevOps, AIOps and SRE.
    * The names and contact information of 3 referees.
    * A review for one of the three following articles.
 The review (maximum one page) should contain a summary of the paper, its strengths and weaknesses and comments about the improvement or extension of the work presented in the paper.

-     * Hwang, J., Shwartz, L., Wang, Q., Batta, R., Kumar, H. and Nidd, M., 2021, May.
-Fixme: Enhance software reliability with hybrid approaches in cloud.
-In 2021 IEEE/ACM 43rd International Conference on Software Engineering: Software Engineering in Practice (ICSE-SEIP) (pp. 228-237).
-IEEE.
+     * Brosch, F., Gitzel, R., Koziolek, H. and Krug, S., 2010.
+Combining architecture-based software reliability predictions with financial impact calculations.
+Electronic Notes in Theoretical Computer Science, 264(1), pp.3-17.
-     * Wang, H., Wu, Z., Jiang, H., Huang, Y., Wang, J., Kopru, S. and Xie, T., 2021, November.
-Groot: An event-graph-based approach for root cause analysis in industrial settings.
-In 2021 36th IEEE/ACM International Conference on Automated Software Engineering (ASE) (pp. 419-429).
+     * McGibbon, T. and Nicholls, D., 2002, January.
+Making the (business) case for software reliability.
+In Annual Reliability and Maintainability Symposium.
+2002 Proceedings (Cat.
+No. 02CH37318) (pp. 285-292).
 IEEE.
-     * Hao, W., Yen, I.L. and Thuraisingham, B., 2009, July.
-Dynamic service and data migration in the clouds.
-In 2009 33rd annual IEEE international computer software and applications conference (Vol. 2, pp. 134-139).
-IEEE.
+     * Jäpel, L.M. and Wedel, F.H., 2019.
+BizDevOps: a systematic literature review.
+FH Wedel, Wedel.

    * An example of a proposal (as evidence of writing) written by the student for a research project relevant to the position or of a topic selected by the student.
 The proposal should include background, motivation, methodology and a plan for evaluation.
 The proposal should be maximum 2 pages.
-   * The candidate student should submit these documents by email to the professor with the subject “SRE PhD 2024”. ***No email will be considered unless it has this subject and the required attachments (CV, transcripts, review, proposal)***.
+   * The candidate student should submit these documents by email to the professor with the subject “BizDevOps PDF 2024”. ***No email will be considered unless it has this subject and the required attachments (CV, transcripts, review, proposal)***.
 In the email, the student should express their interest to the position and provide the corresponding evidence to the required skills as this appears in the attached documents.

 [back]({% link research/projects.md %})